Umbilical Hernia Surgery in Novi, MI

-A hernia occurs when a section of intestine protrudes through a weakness in the abdominal muscles.
+A hernia occurs when a section of the intestine protrudes through a weakness in the abdominal muscles.
 A soft bulge is seen underneath the skin where the hernia has occurred.
-A umbilical hernia usually occurs around the belly button.
+An umbilical hernia usually occurs around the belly button.

 - Visible bulge on the abdomen, especially when coughing or straining

 - Pain or pressure at the hernia site